-- Column B Enter estimated income from wages, salaries etc. - Column C Enter estimated income from net profits, rents and partnerships. - Column D For each city line, combine Columns B and C. - Column E Multiply the figures in Column D by the appropriate tax rate(s). - Column F Enter: 1) estimated W-2s withholding; 2) estimated city tax paid directly to a city not listed on Form IR-21; and/or 3) estimated city tax paid on your behalf by a partnership. - Column G For each city, subtract Column F from Column E. - Line 2 Enter any overpayment carried forward from the prior year.
+- Column B -Enter estimated income from wages, salaries etc. Column C -Enter estimated income from net profits, rents and partnerships.
+Column D -For each city line, combine Columns B and C. Column E -Multiply the figures in Column D by the appropriate tax rate(s).
+Column F -Enter: 1) estimated W-2s withholding; 2) estimated city tax paid directly to a city not listed on Form IR-21; and/or 3) estimated city tax paid on your behalf by a partnership.
+Column G -For each city, subtract Column F from Column E. Line 2 -Enter any overpayment carried forward from the prior year.
+This credit may be - from the prior year.
 This credit may be applied entirely to the first installment or apportioned to each installment.
 Any balance due on each installment must be paid with the installment payment voucher. - Line 5 Divide Line 1 by 4 to determine the amount of each quarterly installment payment.
 The first payment due (less credits from overpayment of the prior year return however applied) should be shown on Line 5 and paid with this form.